rbren/vizzy/test/e2e/cases/countries/debug/describe-data/response.md

   "type": "JSON",
-  "title": "Global Fertility and Life Expectancy", "description": "Tracks changes in fertility rates and life expectancy across different countries over years", "data_format": "The data is structured as a JSON array with each object representing a data point for a country in a given year.
-Each object contains the fields `year`, `fertility`, `life_expect`, and `country`.
-Optionally, objects may contain previous (`p_`) and next (`n_`) values for both `fertility` and `life_expect`, indicating trends over time.
-When reading this data, special attention should be given to these predictive and historical values to understand temporal trends.
-Preprocessing may involve filtering by country or time range, and handling missing `p_` and `n_` fields when they are absent.", "fields": ["year", "fertility", "life_expect", "n_fertility", "n_life_expect", "p_fertility", "p_life_expect", "country"], "suggested_visualizations": [
+  "title": "Global Fertility and Life Expectancy", "description": "Tracks changes in fertility rates and life expectancy across different countries over years", "data_format": "The data is structured as a JSON array, where each object represents a data point for a specific year in a specific country.
+Each object contains several key-value pairs: 'year' indicates the year of the data, 'fertility' and 'p_fertility' (previous fertility), 'n_fertility' (next fertility), 'life_expect', 'p_life_expect' (previous life expectancy), and 'n_life_expect' (next life expectancy), with 'country' specifying the country.
+Some objects may not have all these fields, indicating the start or end of the available data for a country.
+Pay attention to possible missing data when aggregating or comparing across years or countries.
+The 'p_' prefix indicates the value from the previous data point, and 'n_' prefix indicates the value from the next data point, which might require interpolation or estimation for analysis.", "fields": [
+    "year",
+    "fertility",
+    "life_expect",
+    "n_fertility",
+    "n_life_expect",
+    "country",
+    "p_fertility",
+    "p_life_expect"
+  ],
+  "suggested_visualizations": [
-    "Plot fertility rates over time for selected countries", "Graph life expectancy changes over time for selected countries", "Compare the fertility rates to life expectancy in a scatter plot", "Create a heatmap showing changes in life expectancy across all countries", "Generate line graphs comparing the previous and next fertility and life expectancy trends for a country" ]
+    "Plot fertility rate changes over time for selected countries.", "Graph life expectancy over time for selected countries.", "Compare the fertility rate versus life expectancy in a scatter plot for various years.", "Create a heatmap for fertility rates or life expectancy across different countries over time.", "Animate changes in fertility rates and life expectancy over time on a global map."
+  ]
 }
 ```